graylan0/phi-2-multiversal-chunking-token-chunking-demo/README.md

 Embarking on this cosmic journey requires a harmonious installation of the cosmic components.
 Follow the steps below to attune your system:

 1. **Install Python:**
    Navigate to the [official Python website](https://www.python.org/downloads/) and download the latest version of Python.
-Install it with the cosmic energy of the command:

 2. **Activate the Virtual Environment:**